The Ember tetra (Hyphessobrycon amandae) is also known as the Fire tetra thanks to the fish’s beautiful, glowing orange-red coloration.

 Yes

-Ember tetras are found in the Araguaia River basin in Central Brazil.
+Ember tetras are freshwater fish that come from the Araguaia River basin in Central Brazil, where the fish inhabit slow-moving, densely vegetated backwaters.

-These tiny fish grow to just under an inch in length at maturity, making them the ideal nano fish for a small tank.
+Ember tetras are tiny fish, growing to just under an inch in length when fully grown, making these fish perfect candidates for a small tank.

 How Long Do Ember Tetras Live?